Cloud FP&A Software Comparison

 Rolling Forecasts - Used to review and update budgeting assumptions for a predefined period (usually one year).

 Variance Analysis - Projects out as the year progress to accommodate trends that affect key business drivers.

 Forecasts Comparison - Compares Income Statement, Balance Sheet, and Cash Flow for multiple periods.

 Forward-Looking - Forward-looking Balance Sheet and Cash Flow Statements are synchronized with GL data.

 One of CFOs’ biggest fears when implementing a new financial planning and analysis solution is that the non-finance users (who input most of the raw data) will have a hard time doing so, which may cause unnecessary “noise” in the organization and jeopardize the success of the project.

-Therefore, product ease of use takes its place as the most important criteria for CFOs when selecting a new CPM solution
+Therefore, product ease of use takes its place as the most important criterion for CFOs when selecting a new CPM solution.

 DataRails wins by a long shot as this attribute truly sets them apart.
 End-users have been working for years with the same old spreadsheet templates, and DataRails allows them to continue working without any change.
-Essentially, with this solution most of the organization won’t even feel that there’s a new system in place.
+Essentially, with this solution, most organizations won’t even feel that there’s a new system in place.

-The 3 runner-ups offer the standard inside-thebox architecture, requiring customers to adapt to the vendor model.
+Adaptive Insights, Prophix, and Jedox are the 3 runner-ups that offer the standard inside-the-box architecture, requiring customers to adapt to the vendor model.
 Their models are quite flexible but require expensive professional service costs and can take weeks to implement.